winny-/dotfiles/modules/scripts/README.md

 # Scripts

 Most scripts are written in `bash`.
 Others in Perl or Python.
+Some scripts include SystemD services.

 ## `wpass`